srinivasulu-p/Data-Structures-Implementations/README.md

 Details of methods implemented in each of the data structures implemented

-"LinkedList" file contains following methods
+"LinkedList" file contains following methods:
       1. add(E newElement)            --- add element at end to list.
       2. add(int index, E newElement) --- polymorphism for add method is seen here.
       3. get(int index)               --- retieve specific index element from list